 CCTV and video bells

-This guidance is for tenants and leaseholders of Southampton City Council seeking to install a Closed-Circuit Television (CCTV) or other video image capturing device at their home such as a video bell.
+This guidance is for tenants and leaseholders seeking to install a Closed-Circuit Television (CCTV).
+This includes other video image capturing device at their home such as a video bell.

-Southampton City Council understands that some of our tenants and leaseholders will feel more secure if they install CCTV in order to deter crime or if they have been experiencing antisocial behaviour.
+We understand that some of our tenants and leaseholders will feel more secure if they install CCTV.
+This may be in order to deter crime or if they have been experiencing antisocial behaviour.

 You must ask for permission in writing before installing CCTV or other video image capturing devices.

-You must not fit anything to your front door, and you must not screw anything through the door or the door frame as this breaches the fire safety of the door.
-You may be asked to reinstate the door or you could be charged for the work to reinstate the door if this is done by Southampton City Council.
+You must not fit anything to your front door.
+You must not screw anything through the door or the door frame as this breaches the fire safety of the door.
+You may be asked to reinstate the door or you could be charged for the work to reinstate the door if this is done by us.

 There are legal requirements for capturing and storing personal data.
 You must meet these requirements when using CCTV and image capturing devices.